 - Defective design

-The Brandi Law Firm has a team of attorneys, investigators, engineers, doctors and nurses investigating seat belt failure injury cases.
+The Brandi Law Firm has a team of attorneys, investigators, engineers, doctors and nurses who examine seat belt failure injury cases.

 When you are in an automobile collision, your seat belt is intended to keep you from ejecting through the windshield or into the steering wheel or dashboard.
 However, the structural integrity of the back of your seat is a key element to the effectiveness of the seat belt.
-In rear end collisions, for example, your body is thrust forward and then violently backwards.
-If defective the seat back may collapse with the force of your body recoiling backwards.
+In rear-end collisions, for example, your body is thrust forward and then violently backward.
+If defective the seatback may collapse with the force of your body recoiling backward.
 As a result, the seat belt is no longer able to protect you, resulting in far more severe damage:

-- Seat backs fail to support the back and neck resulting in neck injury, back injury or a spinal cord injury
+- Seat backs fail to support the back and neck resulting in a neck, back or spinal cord injury

-- Seat back collapses cause the individual to be thrown into other passengers or components of the car, resulting in fractures, head injury or other injury
+- Seatback collapses cause the individual to be thrown into other passengers or components of the car, resulting in fractures, head injury or other injuries

 - Poorly designed headrests cause too little support, increasing the risk for paralysis; conversely, improperly designed headrests push the head forward causing neck injury or wrongful death